TechSavvyTaco/Android-Termux-Ransomware-Proof-of-Concept/README.md

 ## Ransomware Proof of Concept

 This repository houses an educational ransomware proof of concept designed for research and educational purposes.
-This project provides insights into how ransomware operates using Termux application only.
+This project provides insights into how ransomware operates using [Termux](https://en.wikipedia.org/wiki/Termux) application only.

-### Features
+## Features

-1. **AES Encryption**: The script uses the AES-256 algorithm to encrypt files.
+1. **AES Encryption**: The script uses [AES-256](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) algorithm to encrypt files.

 2. **File Deletion**: Empty and original files are removed during encryption.

 3. **File Processing**: It processes files in specified directories, encrypting or decrypting them.

-### How It Works
+## How It Works
 This code operates as follows: